Frustratingly Easy Truth Discovery

-In this paper, we consider algorithms for truth discovery that are inspired by proxy voting, with crowdsourcing as our main motivation.
-Our goal is to develop a simple approach for tackling the following challenge in a broad range of domains: We are given a set of workers, each answering multiple questions, and want to: (a) identify the competent workers; and (b) aggregate workers' answers such that the outcome will be as close as possible to the true answers.
-These challenges are tightly related: a good estimate of workers' competence allows us to use better aggregation methods (e.g. by giving higher weight to good workers); and aggregated answers can be used as an approximation of the ground truth to asses workers' competence.
-Indeed, several current approaches in truth discovery tackle these goals jointly (see Related Work below).

-Our approach decouples the above goals.
-For (a), we apply proxy voting to estimate each worker's competence, where each worker increases the estimated competence of similar workers.
-For the truth discovery problem (b), we then use a straightforward aggregation function (e.g. Majority or Average), giving a higher weight to more competent workers (i.e. who are closer to others).

-We depart from previous work on proxy voting mentioned above by dropping the assumption that each worker relegates her vote to the (single) nearest proxy.
-While this requirement makes sense in a political setting so as to keep the voting process fair (1 vote per person), it is somewhat arbitrary when our only goal is a good estimation of workers' competence and the ground truth.
+Yet, the vast majority of the theoretical literature on truth discovery follows Condorcet by focusing on binary, multi-label or sometimes real-valued questions (see Related Work section), while specific applications with complex labels often rely on specialized algorithms.

+Many of these algorithms aim to identify first the most competent workers.
+While some of them employ highly sophisticated analysis, others are much more direct: for example, \citet{kobayashi2018frustratingly} suggests a `frustratingly easy' algorithm that ranks workers by their \emph{average cosine similarity} to others in a text summarization task; and \citet{kurvers2019detect} prove that the \emph{Hamming distance} of a worker from others is correlated with her competence in answering yes/no questions.
+Of course, using average similarity or distance is not a new idea, and is extensively employed outside the context of aggregation, for example in \emph{Games with a Purpose}~\cite{von2008designing,huang2013enhancing} to identify outliers, and in peer prediction to incentivize effort~\cite{witkowski2013dwelling}.

-For analysis purposes, we use \emph{distances} rather than proximity.
-We assume that each worker has some underlying \emph{fault level} $f_i$ that is the expected distance between her answers and the ground truth.
-The question of optimal aggregation when competence/fault levels are \emph{known} is well studied in the literature, and hence our main challenge is to estimate fault levels.
-To capture the positive influence of similar workers, we define the \emph{proxy distance} of each worker, as her average distance from all other workers.
-While the similarity between workers has been considered in the literature (see Related Work), we are unaware of any systematic study of its uses.
-Our main theoretical result can be written as follows: \begin{theorem*}[Anna Karenina principle, informal] The expected proxy distance of each worker is linear in her fault level $f_i$. \end{theorem*} Essentially, the theorem says that as in Tolstoy's novel, ``good workers are all alike,'' (thereby boosting one another proxy distances), whereas ``each bad worker is bad in her own way'' and thus not particularly close to other workers.
-The exact linear function depends on the statistical model, and in particular on whether the data is categorical or continuous.
+In this paper we argue that average similarity is a powerful tool, with nothing special about Cosine or Hamming similarity in particular.
+Our main observation can be written as follows: \begin{theorem*}[Anna Karenina principle, informal] The expected average similarity of each worker to all others, is roughly linearly increasing in her competence. \end{theorem*} Essentially, the theorem says that as in Tolstoy's novel, ``good workers are all alike,'' whereas ``each bad worker is bad in her own way'' and thus not similar to other workers.